Impact of Family Loss and Separations on Refugee Youth

 Our Project Team

-This project brings together an interdisciplinary team of academics and services providers with a shared interest in the wellbeing of refugee families.
+This project brings together an interdisciplinary team of academics and service providers with a shared interest in the wellbeing of refugee families.
 The study is led by Serena Nudel (Program Manager, Mental Health and Wellness) and Dr Akm Alamgir (Scientist, Access Alliance) and Manolli Ekra (Senior Policy and Research Coordinator, OCASI).
 Amjed Abojedi is the Immigrant Insight Scholar coordinating this study.
 The study will also train and engage two refugee youth as peer researchers.

 Our Knowledge Translation Goals